rtgarden/life/life.md

 - 01/31/1991 Luc Willims born
 - 1996 left Humboldt for sabbatical, left degree open so it could be changed later.
 - 1996 moved from N HUmboldt to S Humboldt "2nd Generation Back to the Land"
+- 1998 fly by night "pirate420 class" at Lark in the Morning.
+Begin summer cam project
+- 2000 fly by night "fiddle and banjo contest" with Will Spires at Sweetsmill.
+- 2003 hiphop420 class both summer camps
+- 2011 ended summer camp project
 - 11/2011 together with Michael Koster begin "RHV" virtualized robot hippie valet
-- 5/2012 together began ABRACADABRA studio 321 2nd st Eureka
+- 05/2012 together began ABRACADABRA studio 321 2nd st Eureka
+- 07/2012-~ began studio inquiry into several IOT projects
+- orbs * peggy 2 monocolor * peggy2 multicolor
+- exploring the idea of ambient lighting and online tracking.
 - 12/12/12 first #OSIOT meetup
+- 02/2013-9/2013 osiot.org or defacto consortium.
--
+- 11/2013-~ connectIOT
 -